wswebcreation/automating-hybrid-apps/README.md

 this project.
 Then copy paste the following command in that terminal

         git clone https://github.com/wswebcreation/automating-hybrid-apps.git

-    > **NOTE:** The assignments will be added later.
-To update the locally cloned repository you can open a terminal, go to the project folder and execute the following command `git pull`.
-This will get the latest code on your machine.

 - then go into the directory with the following command